slagle/undercloud-live/README.md

   branch there sets specific hashes to use via the source-repository interface.
 * If you reboot the undercloud system, you will need to rerun bin/undercloud-network.sh
 * The firewalld service will be shutdown by undercloud.sh.
-There's current a bug in the iptables configuration that prevents the overcloud that is still being investigated.
+There's currently a bug in the iptables configuration that prevents the overcloud from pxe booting that is still being investigated.
 * SELinux is set to Permissive mode.
 Otherwise, rabbitmq-server will not start.